-Project Leadership is a parent advocacy training whose overall goal is to increase the number of family members of children with special health care needs who are prepared and supported to become advocates for health care policy and service improvements.
+Project Leadership is a parent and family advocacy training program with an overall goal is to increase the number of family members of children with special health care needs who are prepared and supported to become advocates for health care policy and service improvements.
 The Project Leadership curriculum introduces parents and caregivers to the nuts and bolts of advocacy in a seven-session training series.
 The program is funded through a grant from the Lucile Packard Foundation for Children’s Health.

 Project Leadership Training Manual

 Project Leadership curriculum is undergoing revisions and updates.
-Please contact email@example.com for the latest version.B.06-IntroTrainers_TableofContents_Summary_Dec2018
+Please check back for updates or contact firstname.lastname@example.org for information.B.06-IntroTrainers_TableofContents_Summary_Dec2018

 Project Leadership: Association Of Maternal Child Health Program’s Innovation Station